Cheap Northern Ireland electricity

 Power NI Energy Online Direct Debit - Monthly

-Tariffs correct as of 25 September 2023.
+Tariffs correct as of 22 November 2024.
 Based on typical usage of 3,200 kilowatt hours (kWh)/year, including VAT.
 Source: The Consumer Council.
-If you choose not to pay by direct debit, all suppliers apart from Power NI require a £125 to £150 security deposit. (i) Comes with a £100 credit on your first bill.
+If you choose not to pay by Direct Debit, all suppliers apart from Power NI require a £125 to £150 security deposit.
+(1) Fixed price for 12 months.
+New customers only.
+(2) Share Energy is a new energy supplier in Northern Ireland.
+Customers get a share of profits (once profitable) based on energy use.
+(3) No fixed term, no exit fee.

 If you're on prepay, here's how the cheapest deals stack up: